BornToBeRoot/NETworkManager/docs/Documentation/01_Application/10_PowerShell.md

 # PowerShell

 With **PowerShell** you can start PowerShell consoles on the local computer or connect to remote computers via [PowerShell Remoting](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/08-powershell-remoting){:target="\_blank"}.
 The integration of PowerShell with NETworkManger supports tabs and profiles for hosts.
+The connection can be established via a profile (double-click, Enter key or right-click `Connect`) or directly via the [connection](#connect) dialog.

 Right-click on the tab will open the context menu with the following options:

 - **Reconnect** - Restart the PowerShell console (and reconnect to the remote computer).
 - **Resize** - Resize the PowerShell console to the current view size (if connected).

+{: .info}
+PowerShell is a command-line shell and scripting language developed by Microsoft for automating administrative tasks and managing system configurations.
+It provides a robust set of built-in commands and access to .NET Framework objects, allowing for efficient system administration and automation.
+PowerShell uses a verb-noun syntax, allowing users to perform a wide range of operations by executing simple and powerful commands.

 {: .note}
 Windows PowerShell and PowerShell Core are supported.
 Indructions for installing PowerShell Core can be found on the [official website](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?){:target="\_blank"}.